Any movie starring Melissa McCarthy and a puppet is going to be funny, but, not everyone is too excited about this upcoming collaboration.

-Premiering on August 17, the R-rated buddy-cop comedy comes from Brian Henson, son of Muppets creator Jim Henson, and is set in a world where humans and Sesame Street–style puppets coexist.
+Premiering in the UK on August 17, the R-rated buddy-cop comedy comes from Brian Henson, son of Muppets creator Jim Henson, and is set in a world where humans and Sesame Street–style puppets coexist.
 McCarthy stars as a police officer tasked with solving a string of murders alongside her new puppet partner.

 Court documents filed by Sesame Workshop claim that the film “tarnishes” the Sesame brand with the “explicit, profane, drug-using, misogynistic, violent, copulating, and even ejaculating puppets” seen in the trailer, according to The Wrap.
-Specifically, the organization is suing STX Entertainment for using the tagline “No Sesame.
+Specifically, the organisation is suing STX Entertainment for using the tagline “No Sesame.
 All Street.” in the movie’s promotional materials.

 So what does STX Entertainment do to fight back?
 They bring in an puppet legal expert to defend their case.
 Literally.
 Through their new representation, a puppet lawyer Fred, Esq., the entertainment company released a statement in response to the suit.